 After earning my Master’s Degree in Education at Boston University, I taught English as a Second Language with a particular focus on writing skills.
 As part of the process I’ve worked together with students to learn editorial skills to revise and improve their work over several iterations.

 Helping people communicate their ideas has always been an important part of my work.
-As an ESL teacher, I worked with students from all over the world with the goal of teaching them the English and academic skills they needed to meet their goals.
+As an ESL teacher, I work with students from all over the world with the goal of teaching them the English and academic skills they needed to meet their goals.
+I also teach graduate school writing at Northeastern University.

 When I’m not editing essays or teaching English, I spend my free time reading, writing fantasy novels, and learning new languages.